 Process for redevelopment

-Designing a hospital is not a quick or simple process and there are many elements which must be considered at these early stages.
-This page takes you through the formal business case process and the steps we take to design a hospital.
+This page takes you through the initial formal business case process and steps to design a hospital.

 The process

-To be able to access the funding which is required to develop the new hospital, we must follow the process set out by HM Treasury and NHS England/Improvement to show that we have considered all options and selected the best option for the redevelopment of the hospital.
+To be able to access the funding which is required to develop the new hospital, followed the process set out by HM Treasury and NHS England/Improvement to show that we considered all options and selected the best option for the redevelopment of the hospital.

 The three stages are: